+CHM CENTER FOR HOME MOVIES

-2017 Annual Report
+2018 Annual Report

 Table of Contents

-2017 In Review 3
+2017-2018 In Review 3

 SAA Hamer and Hamer Kegan Award 3

 Home Movie Archives Database Project 4

 AMIA Conference 4

 Home Movie Day 2017 5

 Home Movie Day Participating Cities 6

 Home Movie Day GIF Contest 7

 Home Grown Movies 7

 Board of Directors Activity and Retreat 8

-Financial Activity 10
+Financial Activity 11

-CHM Board Members Lists 11
+CHM Board Members Lists 12

-List of Home Movie Day Organizers and Volunteers 12
+List of Home Movie Day Organizers and Volunteers 13

-2017 IN REVIEW
+2017-2018 IN REVIEW

+This report covers activities from June 1st 2017 to May 31st 2018, substantially repeating information from the 2017 report, published earlier this Spring, as we bring our Annual Reports into line with the CHM fiscal year.
+It had previously been our practice to publish annual reports that covered the previous calendar year, a holdover from the days before we realigned our fiscal year to better reflect the natural sequence of our activities.

-2017 saw the Center for Home Movies carrying on with our ongoing core activities--such as Home Movie Day, the Home Movie Registry, the Home Grown Movies Collection--while also focusing on the development of the Home Movie Archives Database, a grant-funded web portal.
+2018 saw the Center for Home Movies carrying on with our ongoing core activities--such as Home Movie Day, the Home Movie Registry, the Home Grown Movies Collection--while also focusing on the development of the Home Movie Archives Database, a grant-funded web portal.
 Home Movie Day saw events in 19 countries, including the first ever Home Movie Day in Ukraine.
 Our year's highlight was receiving an award from the Society of American Archivists, one of our proudest moments in our 13 years as an organization.

 PRESERVATION WORK, NEW COLLECTIONS, AND ACTIVITIES

 CHM Honored with Prestigious SAA Award

 On July 26th, Dwight Swanson was proud to accept the Philip M. Hamer and Elizabeth Hamer Kegan Award on behalf of the Center for Home Movies at the Society of American Archivists' annual conference in Portland, Oregon.
 Established in 1973 by the Society of American Archivists Foundation, the award "recognizes an archivist, editor, group of individuals, or institution that has increased public awareness of a specific body of documents (which can be a specific archival collection or thematic aggregation) through compilation, transcription, exhibition, or public presentation of archives or manuscript materials for educational, instructional, or other public purpose."
 CHM was honored for establishing Home Movie Day as an international archival event, as well as our other home movie advocacy projects in the twelve years of our existence.
 Our award follows recent

 awardees such as the South Asian American Digital Archive, the Emma Goldman Papers Project, and the Japanese American Legacy Project, so we were extremely honored to have been included in such proud company, especially as a small grassroots organization working with audiovisual materials.
 Home Movie Archives Database